Nurturing Musical Beginnings for Babies, Toddlers, & Young Children

 Neuroscience and early childhood research affirm that the first three years of life represent a critical window for musical development.
 During this time, the brain is exceptionally receptive to sound, rhythm, and pitch.
 Without rich musical exposure, innate musical aptitude rapidly declines.
 But when nurtured intentionally, this potential can grow into extraordinary lifelong musical fluency.

-In the first months and years of life, a baby’s brain is exquisitely tuned to absorb sound — not just as a sensory experience, but as nourishment.
+In the first months and years of life, a child’s brain is exquisitely tuned to absorb sound — not just as a sensory experience, but as nourishment.
 Neuroscientists describe sound as a cognitive nutrient — vital fuel for brain development.
 For infants, sound is music, and music is information.
 When we sing to babies, we’re not just soothing them — we’re feeding their brains with the building blocks of understanding: pitch, rhythm, timbre, and emotion.
+Without this rich musical input during the brain’s most receptive stage, babies don’t just lose potential music aptitude — they miss out on foundational learning skills.
+Song helps lengthen attention span, deepen cognitive processing, and spark neural pathways that shape how a child learns for life.
+A lack of this nourishment can mean diminished attention, reduced engagement, and a lower capacity to process the world around them.

 What is in a Music Play class?